pbouzakis/spak/doc/di.md

     }
 }
 ```
-However, if you are using the awesome [decoratify plugin](https://github.com/yuzujs/decoratify) you won't even have to add the decorator.
-This will be done automagically by the browserify transform framework.
+However, if you are using the awesome [decoratify plugin](https://github.com/yuzujs/decoratify) you won't have to add the decorator mainly.
+If you have a default export [decoratify](https://github.com/yuzujs/decoratify) will add this for you during the browserify build.

 ## DI Specifications
 Okay we now know we need to declare our dependencies, but how we declare what we provide?